 The book rest is stamped with the maker's mark of the London firm of Benham & Froud.

 Set between each pillar and the central column is a copper roundel depicting the traditional symbol of one of the four Gospel writers:

 St Matthew is represented by a winged man, St Mark by a winged lion, St Luke by a winged bull, and St John, as we have already seen, by an eagle.

-Each supporting columns has a clawed foot:
+Each supporting column has a clawed foot:

-We do not know who made our lectern, but we do know that it dates to 1891 and (like the font) was paid for by donations of small change by the children of the Sunday School, collected over several years.
+The lectern dates to 1891 and (like the font) was paid for by donations of small change by the children of the Sunday School, collected over several years.
 In his verse prologue for the Christmas entertainments in December 1891 Fr Tom Pollock wrote:

 “New offerings have been made, to beautify

 S. Alban's Church, and teach us by the eye,

 The glorious Lectern bears the Book we love,

 They gave the Font, and gave the Lectern too,